mvolkmann/blog/src/smalltalk.md

 Of these, the most frequently used windows tend to be Workspace, Transcript, and Browser.

+Other windows are only open for a specific object.

+- Inspector

+  This displays all the instance variables of a specific object.
+  Select an object reference or place the cursor immediately after it and press cmd-i (Inpect it).
+  Click the name of an instance variable in the top left pane to displays its current value in the top right pane.
+  Use the bottom pane to enter and execute Smalltalk expressions where `self` refers to the object being inspected.
+  For example, when the object is a morph, enter `self color: Color red` and press cmd-d (Do it), or enter `self color` and press cmd-p (Print it).

+  Inspector windows are live, so changes made to the instance variables are reflected.

+- Explorer

+  This displays an object tree starting at a specific object.
+  Select an object reference or place the cursor immediately after it and press cmd-shift-i (Explore it).
+  Click the disclosure triangles to drill down into instance variable values.

 To tile all the open windows, open the World menu and select Windows...Tile open windows.